FailAcademy/learning/wdp-vancouver/_slides/week-03/03-sass.md

 # Organizing SCSS Files

-You'll likely find many projects that use Sass organize their code into many specific **partials** and import them into a `style.scss` file.
+You'll likely find that many projects using Sass have organized their code into many specific **partials** and import them into a `style.scss` file.

-For example, for a project with a `scss` sub-folder and `style.scss` file at the root, you would like find a list of `@import` statements inside `style.scss` file:
+For example, for a project with a `scss` sub-folder and `style.scss` file at the root, you would likely find a list of `@import` statements inside `style.scss` file:

 ```sass
 @import 'scss/variables';